 Companies distributing advertising on the Internet have experienced, and will likely continue to experience, consolidation.
 This consolidation has reduced the number of partners that control the online advertising outlets with the most user traffic.
-According to the comScore Media Metrix qSearch report for December 2007, Yahoo!
+According to the comScore Media Metrix Search report for December 2007, Yahoo!
 Search accounted for 23% of the online searches in the United States and Google accounted for 58%.
 As a result, the larger distribution partners have greater control over determining the market terms of distribution, including placement of advertisements and cost of placement.
 In addition, many participants in the performance-based advertising and search marketing industries control significant portions of the traffic that they deliver to advertisers.
 We do not believe, for example, that Yahoo! and Google are as reliant as we are on a third-party distribution network to deliver their services.
 This gives these companies a significant advantage over us in delivering their services, and with a lesser degree of risk.

-We rely on certain advertiser aggregators, resellers and agencies, including AT&T, R.H.
-Donnelley Corporation, Idearc Media Corp., Yellowbook USA Inc. and The Cobalt Group, for the purchase of various advertising and marketing services, as well as to provide us with a large number of advertisers.
-A loss of certain advertiser aggregators, resellers and agencies or a decrease in revenue from these aggregator partners could adversely affect our business.
-Such advertisers are subject to varying terms and conditions which may result in claims or credit risks to us.
+We rely on certain advertiser enterprise partners, resellers and agencies, including AT&T, R.H.
+Donnelley Corporation, Idearc Media Corp., Yellowbook USA Inc., The Cobalt Group, WhitePages, Inc., Vantage Media, LLC and Intelius, Inc., for the purchase of various advertising and marketing services, as well as to provide us with a large number of advertisers.
+A loss of certain advertiser enterprise partners, resellers and agencies or a decrease in revenue from these advertiser enterprise partners could adversely affect our business.
+Such advertiser enterprise partners are subject to varying terms and conditions which may result in claims or credit risks to us.

-We benefit from the established relationships and national sales teams that certain of our aggregator partners, who are leading aggregators of advertisers and advertising agencies, have in place throughout the country and in local markets.
-These advertiser aggregators and agencies refer or bring advertisers to us for the purchase of various advertising products and services.
-We derive a sizeable portion of our total revenue through these advertiser aggregators, resellers and agencies.
-A loss of certain advertiser aggregators, resellers and agencies or a decrease in revenue from these aggregator partners could adversely affect our business.
+We benefit from the established relationships and national sales teams that certain of our advertiser enterprise partners, who are leading aggregators of advertisers and advertising agencies, have in place throughout the country and in local markets.
+These advertiser enterprise partners and agencies refer or bring advertisers to us for the purchase of various advertising products and services.
+We derive a sizeable portion of our total revenue through these advertiser enterprise partners, resellers and agencies or a decrease in revenue from these advertiser enterprise partners could adversely affect our business.

-Advertisers provided to us by these aggregator partners may in certain cases be subject to negotiated terms and conditions separate from those applied to online clients accepted and processed through our automated advertiser management platform.
-In some cases, the applicable contract terms may be the result of legacy or industry association documentation or simply customized advertising solutions for large aggregators and agencies.
+These advertisers may in certain cases be subject to negotiated terms and conditions separate from those applied to online clients accepted and processed through our automated advertiser management platform.
+In some cases, the applicable contract terms may be the result of legacy or industry association documentation or simply customized advertising solutions for large advertiser enterprise partners and agencies.
 In any case, as a consequence of such varying terms and conditions, we may be subject to claims or credit risks that we may otherwise mitigate more efficiently across our automated advertiser management platform.